According to reporting from Korizon, the LCK is set to return to in-person play just in time for the 2021 Summer Split.

 The Summer Split

-We are bound to see some shake-ups in the LCK standings when they return to in-person play.
+We are bound to see some shake-ups in the LCK tournament when they return to in-person play.
 The first match when the event kicks off will be between Fredit BRION and Liiv SANDBOX but most eyes will be on the second match of the event, T1 against Hanwha Life Esports.

 The event will be similar to the previous Spring Split, the main event will have each team playing 18 matches/90 sets over the course of 10 weeks.
 Each match will be a best out of three.
 Round one of the event will have five match days per week from Wednesday to Sunday.
 Round two of the event will only have four match days from Thursday to Sunday.